How to Make Tamales and Prepare Your Own Masa at Home

 Tamales are a food of celebration.
 While a special occasion is not always a prerequisite, friends and family are.
 They’re meant to be made in the company of loved ones, in large quantities only.
 And in order to ensure that your vegan friends are not left out of the party, try this plant-based tamale recipe with a smoky jackfruit and chipotle filling.

 “If anyone in my family is making tamales, we’ll all get together and go to their house, because it’s pretty labor intensive.
 Just because, for some reason, they won't stick to making maybe six or eight or ten.
-They're there to make 40 of them in one sitting,” says Edgar Castrejón, author of Provecho, a cookbook of vegan Mexican recipes coming out next month.
+They're there to make 40 of them in one sitting,” says Edgar Castrejón, author of Provecho, a cookbook comprised of vegan Mexican recipes.

 Castrejón first hit his stride on Instagram, where he posts vibrant, mouth-watering photos of his plant-based creations.
 While studying horticulture and plant science at Chico State, Castrejón worked as a market and harvest manager at a farm.
 “I was kind of lonely out there,” he remarks.
 “So I just kind of started posting my mind on social media.”